com-480-data-visualization/through_the_lens/README.md

 ## Getting Started

-Running the website needs only the two steps below — the processed data it reads (`data/generated/chart_data.js`), the hero gallery, and the workflow previews are all committed to the repository.
+Running the website needs only the two steps below: the processed data it reads (`data/generated/chart_data.js`), the hero gallery, and the workflow previews are all committed to the repository.
 The raw dataset and Python tooling are **only** required if you want to regenerate that data (see "Regenerating the data" below).

 ### 1. Clone the repository